 - The Sense Home Energy Monitor.

-- You can also take a more DIY approach like Open Energy Monitor.
+- You can also take a more DIY approach, like Open Energy Monitor.
 Just make sure you get one that is compatible with where you live.

 - Access to your utility meter rates.
 Rates often change with the season and are different for different “blocks” of usage.
 I came up with a way to handle these changes and still accurately calculate costs.